General information on rights, obligations and the procedure

 Giurgiu: According to the director of the centre, upon their arrival in the centre, asylum seekers received written information with their rights and obligations and information on the asylum procedure.
 Afterwards, they were counselled by the NGOs.

 The majority of respondents pointed out that the written information they receive from IGI-DAI or NGOs is not very effective as most asylum seekers are illiterate or have difficulty reading through information which is lengthy, complex and, consequently, difficult to comprehend.
-Thus, asylum seekers prefer face-to-face counseling with an NGO representative in order to understand the steps of the asylum procedure.
+Thus, asylum seekers prefer face-to-face counselling with an NGO representative in order to understand the steps of the asylum procedure.
 The information leaflets are not adapted to the asylum seekers’ level of education or knowledge.
 Usually, the leaflets reiterate the provisions of the Asylum Act.

 In practice, respondents reported that there is no specifically tailored information provided to unaccompanied asylum-seeking children.
 They are informed in the same way as adults, while they are also informed that they will have a legal representative.
 In general, unaccompanied children do not understand what this means.
 UNHCR also stated that there is a lack of accessible and adequate information materials for asylum-seeking children.